Your South Beach Travel Guide: What to Eat on VacationArticle posted in: Nutrition

 Dairy products are often high in calories, so you want to order your smoothie a specific way to stay on track.
 Avoid ice cream additions, flavored frozen yogurts, and when choosing a base, be sure to ask for a one-cup serving to stay in line with your South Beach portion sizes.

 A vacation is never complete without a trip to the deli for some lunch meat and fixings to bring back.
-Fortunately, deli meats made with lean cuts are okay on your South Beach program—just be sure to stick to a two-ounce serving.
+Fortunately, deli meats made with lean cuts are okay on the South Beach Diet—just be sure to stick to a two-ounce serving.

 Sandwiches are usually a must at some point during a vacation to supplement big appetites and busy schedules.
 Order or make your sandwich without bread and either a low carb wrap or lettuce wrap (if it’s available).
 Make sure to skip heavy condiments like load of mayo, and instead top on tomato, avocado and cheese for a carb-friendly alternative to a traditional sammie.